Home » Thermoplastics vs Thermosets Comparison

 Epoxy resins, phenolics, and silicones are common thermosets.
 They’re used in industries that need strong, durable materials.
 For instance, aerospace and defense need parts that can handle a lot of stress.
 The automotive industry uses them for parts exposed to lots of heat and chemicals.

-thermosets applications
+Thermosets applications

 Thermosets have many advantages.
 They keep their shape well and resist chemicals strongly.
 That’s why industries like appliance and electrical, energy, and construction use them.
 They meet the need for reliable materials in these fields.